 A historical mistake

-Paul Bert had been dead for many years when his predecessors erroneously coined him “father” of diving bradycardia.
+Paul Bert had been dead for many years when his successors erroneously coined him “father” of diving bradycardia

-While Bert had dedicated much of his career to understanding physiological adaptations to asphyxia, he never actually observed diving bradycardia because, consistently, the endpoint of his experiments was death.
+While Bert had dedicated much of his career to understanding the physiological adaptations to asphyxia, he never actually observed diving bradycardia because the endpoint of his experiments was death.

-Instead, almost 100 years earlier, a simple medical student at the University of Edinburgh had already observed and elegantly described a profound deceleration of the heart rate when animals were subjected to forced water immersion, and a rapid acceleration once they were removed from the water.
+Instead, almost 100 years earlier, a simple medical student at the University of Edinburgh had observed and elegantly described profound heart rate decelerations in animals subjected to forced water immersion.
+In his experiments, the heart rate completely normalized when the animals were removed from the water, thus describing the entire reflex, for the first time.

 At the end of the 18th century, even the most erudite of physicians believed in the existence of death-like states known as suspended animation.